Original Outlet Mall

-The Original Outlet Mall was an indoor outlet mall located in Kenosha, Wisconsin.
-Opening in 1982 as the first outlet mall in Wisconsin, the mall was demolished in two phases from 2005 to 2006, with an Ashley HomeStore built on part of the site.
+Original Outlet Mall, formerly known as the Factory Outlet Centre, was an indoor outlet mall located in Kenosha, Wisconsin, United States.
+Opening in 1982, it was the first outlet mall in the state of Wisconsin.
+Original Outlet Mall faced competition in the 1990s as newer outlet malls opened in nearby cities.
+The mall was demolished in two phases from 2005 to 2006, with an Ashley HomeStore built on part of the site.